websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrade-overview.md

 After upgrading the database, install the latest app versions for your new Liferay instance.

-## Updating Custom Plugin Code
+## Upgrading Custom Development

 Plugins (e.g., themes, apps, and customizations) you've developed must be adapted to the new Liferay version.
 This can be as simple as updating dependencies or involve updating code to API changes.
 If you forgo updating your custom plugins, they may be disabled on the new Liferay version.
-[Upgrading Code](https://help.liferay.com/hc/en-us/articles/360029316391-Introduction-to-Upgrading-Code-to-Liferay-DXP-7-2) walks through the code upgrade process.
+[Upgrading Custom Development](../upgrading_custom_development.html) walks through the code upgrade process.

 ## Migrating and Updating Configurations and Infrastructure